 Auto Accidents involving ride shares can be some of the most confusing accidents on the road.
 Knowing your rights is critical to ensure you receive the compensation you deserve, and speaking directly with the at fault party’s insurance company is never a good idea.
 To understand your rights after being involved in an car accident involving a ride share, you should speak with an experienced ride share accident attorney.

-If you have been hurt in an accident involving a ride share company, call Willoughby Brod, LLP at (800) 427-7020.
+If you have been hurt in an accident involving a ride share company, call the Brod Law Firm at (800) 427-7020.
 We will deal with the insurance companies on your behalf and hold them accountable for paying you any compensation to which you are entitled.
 You do not have to go through this alone.
 Call us today or contact us online for your free consultation.